Identifying And Managing ADHD Risk Factors

 While lifestyle factors aren’t likely to cause ADHD, they may contribute to an individual’s overall likelihood of developing the disorder.
 Screen time, such as television, phones, video games, and other electronic media, has been shown to impact ADHD rates.
 Excessive screen time online can also lead to a potential internet addiction, which comes with behavioral concerns of its own.

-According to the DSM-V (Diagnostic and Statistical Manual of Mental Disorders, fifth edition), global rates for ADHD are between 3% and 7%, with the male-to-female ratio as high as nine to one in clinical samples.
+According to the American Psychiatric Association’s DSM-V (Diagnostic and Statistical Manual of Mental Disorders, fifth edition), global rates for ADHD are between 3% and 7%, with the male-to-female ratio as high as nine to one in clinical samples.

-While science doesn’t have an explanation for why boys are diagnosed and treated for ADHD more often, a 2013 study suggests that the disorder often presents differently in females, leading it to be consistently under-identified and undiagnosed.
+While science doesn’t have an explanation for why boys more frequently receive a diagnosis of ADHD compared to females, a 2013 study suggests that the disorder often presents differently in females, leading it to be consistently under-identified and undiagnosed.

 Getty/AnnaStills